 toggle switch to disable

+it.
 To configure view controls individually,

 Click the View Controls section